 \section{Abstract}

-For $d\geq1$, we study the simplicial structure of the chain complex associated to the higher order Hochschild homology over the $d$-sphere.
-We discuss $\Hg_\bullet^{S^d}(A,M)$ by way of a bar-like resolution $\mathcal{B}^d(A)$ in the context of simplicial modules.
-Besides the general case, we give explicit detail corresponding to $S^3$.
-We also present a description of what can replace these bar-like resolutions in order to aid with computation.
-The cohomology version can be done following a similar construction, of which we make mention.
+In this paper we investigate the simplicial structure of a chain complex associated to the higher order Hochschild homology over the $3$-sphere.
+We also introduce the tertiary Hochschild homology corresponding to a quintuple $(A,B,C,\varepsilon,\theta)$, which becomes natural after we organize the elements in a convenient manner.
+We establish these results by way of a bar-like resolution in the context of simplicial modules.
+Finally, we generalize the higher order Hochschild homology over a trio of simplicial sets, which also grants natural geometric realizations.